 Keyword analysis examines the efficiency of your current keyword targeting tactics.
 Moreover, it can help you find valuable unutilized keywords, thus helping you get a surprising and rapid edge over your competitors.

 First, see if your strategy aligns with reality.
-Most people are like Icarus: they aim too high and get burnt.
 You shouldn’t blindly aboard the train of popular keywords.
-Instead, go for the ones that have less usability, the long-tailed ones (see this article).
+Instead, go for the ones that have less usability, the long-tailed ones.

 After evaluation, you should separate create two groups, separate the keywords that perform well from the bad ones.
 Naturally, you should always invest your resources in those keywords that bring you best results.
 To ensure that you are targeting the right keywords, go with the SMART principle.

 When it comes to tracking, don’t waste your time on tracking every single keyword.
 Instead, monitor the vital ones.
 This method should tell you what Google thinks of your websites.

 Older websites have more authority accrued over time.
 That is why we suggest that you use unique, long-tail keywords.Make sure that you pair the keyword with the right site; this is called keyword mapping.
 You match the keyword with the dedicated webpage or create a new website for that specific keyword.